Disarmament, Demobilization and Reintegration

 - Training and advice

 FBA offers training and advice on DDR.
 For example, FBA has given advice on DDR to the parties of the peace process in Colombia.
-FBA also played an important role in the creation of the UN guidelines for DDR in 2006, and is now supporting the UN’s work to update the guidelines.
+FBA also played an important role in the creation of the UN guidelines for DDR in 2006, and supports the UN’s continuous work to update the guidelines.

 FBA conducts and supports international research on DDR.